French-suited playing cards: Dondorf Rhineland pattern

 Around 1870, Dondorf of Frankfurt produced the Rhineland pattern.
 The kings have very thick beards.
 They have fallen out of popularity in Germany but are very common in Poland, Austria, the Netherlands, Denmark, and the Baltic states.
 They come in decks of 24 (no 2s to 8s), 32 (no 2s to 6s), or 52 cards, the latter of which may have up to three jokers in some countries.

+Nordic pattern

+In 1895, Dondorf produced a deck on behalf of Adolph Wulff of Denmark.
+The king of diamonds holds an orb while the other kings hold scepters.
+Many of the court designs were altered or swapped for the Swedish market.
+Presently, this pattern is printed only by Piatnik of Austria for export to Finland, which is why it is also known as the Finnish pattern.
+It is an amalgam of the original Dondorf and revised Swedish designs with the court indices numbered from 11 to 13.
+It comes in 52-card decks with three jokers.

-Tarot Nouveau
+Bourgeois Tarot

-The Tarot Nouveau or Bourgeois Tarot was designed by C.L.
+The Bourgeois Tarot was designed by C.L.
 Wüst of Frankfurt in the mid-19th century.
 It is popular in Francophone Europe and Quebec and is also used in Denmark to play tarot games that require the full 78-card deck.
 Like the Industrie und Glück, the trumps depict genre scenes but modern editions use Arabic numerals instead of Roman ones.
+A 54-card version with different trump designs is used in Baden to play Cego.

 Modern Swedish pattern

-Swedes used to use Bavarian derived patterns.
-In the early 20th-century, the firm Öberg & Son invented a new pattern unrelated to the old ones.
+Swedes used to use Bavarian-derived patterns.
+In the early 20th century, the firm Öberg & Son invented a new pattern unrelated to the old ones.
 This pattern has spread to neighboring Finland.
 The clothing for the figures in the court cards are color coordinated; green for spades, red for hearts, purple for clubs, and blue for diamonds.
 They are used in the standard 52-card format.